mayanhavoc/svelte_portfolio/README.md

 Inside the `server.ts` function, we declare a `GET` function which will handle the retrieval of all posts.
 It is important to know that the `GET` function exposes headers, query parameters and other useful information about the `request` object.

 In order to fetch the Markdown files we need to fetch them.
 To do this, we will create a `utils` directory inside of `src/lib` and create an `index.ts` file inside of it (i.e., `src/lib/utils`).

+We can use a `+page.ts` file with a `load` function to fetch our API data the same way we used it for the blog index.

+The `load` function has contextual access to the following arguments:

+- `url` and `params`, which contain info about the `request` object;
+- `fetch`, which is a helper to normalize the `fetch` implementation

+The `load` function returns an object which will be available as `data`.

+Because `+page.ts` runs both on server and client side, it shouldn't reference environment specific things like the `window` or `process`.
+If we widh to run the `load` function **only** on the server, use `+page.server.ts` instead, but note that it has `fetch` available natively.

+Once we've created our `load` function for our blog index, the posts will be passed to the component as `data` and we can loop over it to render posts in the corresponding `+page.svelte` file.

+SvelteKit is server-rendered by default and static file prerendering is opt-in so we can pre-render static pages like an about or FAQ (which normally don't have any dynamic content).
+We can also prerender at the layout level, to handle whole directories once.
+This is done by exporting a `prerender` constant and setting it to `true`.

+If we want to prerender our whole site, we can use SvelteKit's static adapter (this avoids having to keep track of which routes are and aren't set to pre-render based on code).
+In order to use static pre-rendering, we must install `adapter-static` from SvelteKit with `npm i -D @sveltejs/adapter-static` and replace the `adapter-auto` in `svelte.config.js` to the static adapter we just installed with `import adapter from '@sveltejs/adapter-static`.
+Then we need to tell our routes to prerender by exporting a `prerender` prop and setting it to `true`.

+To avoid setting the `prerender:true` in each page, we can create a `+layout.ts` file in `scr/routes` and add the prop there.
+The `+layout.svelte` file handles the layout on every page, while the `+layout.ts` file handles server-side scripting for every page.